 |Release date: May 2015 | Display: None | Battery life: up to 6 months (replaceable battery) | Water resistance: IPX (grade 6) – shower safe | Weight: 16 grams | Sensors: 3-axis accelerometer | Built-in GPS: No | Contactless payments: No| Music storage: No | Cellular: No | Operating system: Proprietary|

-Vivosmart 4 is one of the smallest and thinnest Garmin fitness bands you can buy.
-In our review we note that, the casual user will find pretty much all the essentials for around the clock activity monitoring.
+Although slightly bulkier than its predecessor, Vivosmart 5 is one of the smallest Garmin fitness bands you can buy.
+The casual user will find pretty much all the essentials for around the clock activity monitoring.
 Plus, you can have confidence in the quality of data as Garmin has lots of experience in building such products.

-The tracker has been a best seller since its launch and has been particularly popular with women due to its tiny form factor.
-Any smaller and it might look like a bracelet!
+The tracker is well suited for women which a choice between a large and small size.
 Nevertheless, the thing is clearly meant for fitness buffs rather than fashion freaks.
-Vivosmart 4 is sporty looking with its silicone strap, aluminum bezel and polycarbonate lens.
+Vivosmart 5 is sporty looking with its silicone strap, aluminum bezel and polycarbonate lens.

-The ability to read blood oxygen levels is a nice add-on over its predecessor.
+The ability to read blood oxygen levels is there as are other fitness tracking basics.
 And there’s the Body Battery metric which works well and adds an insight into your recovery.

-If are happy with a small display, the Vivosmart 4 is a great option that is priced reasonably.
+If are happy with a small display, the Vivosmart 5 is a decent option – something for those that like the Garmin ecosystem.
 Those very serious about running, though, may want something something with built-in GPS and a larger screen – as it can be difficult to read stats on the go.

 View on Amazon*